Steering nonlocality in high-speed telecommunication system without detection loophole: Results

 Without considering loopholes, it is safe to say that locality is breached by Alice if the answers she provides are strongly correlated thus surpassing the limit~\cite{evans2014Optimal}.
 However, if there exists a hidden signaling between the parties, or Alice somehow can influence the measurement choice of Bob, she can easily fake a perfect correlation, which in fact opens the locality and free-of-choice loophole, respectively.
 In a trickier scenario, Alice may ignore the question Bob raised if the question is not the specific one she prepared.
-By reporting a null answer, Alice can significantly improve the correlation result, and there is in principle no way to test whether the questions are fairly sampled.
-This opens fair-sampling loophole, known also as detection loophole from experimental perspectives.
+By reporting a null answer, Alice can significantly improve the correlation result, and there is in principle no way to verify whether the questions are fairly sampled.
+This leads to the fair-sampling assumption, which is known also as the detection loophole from experimental perspectives.

-To address the detection loophole, a loss-counted LHSM is required to fairly evaluate the answers Alice reports.
-For construction of such LHSM, it is crucial to carefully choose Bob's measurement settings.
-In particular, the optimal set of measurements for detecting steering nonlocality using two-qubit Werner states has been investigated~\cite{evans2014Optimal}.
+The locality and free-of-choice loophole are usually dealt with by enforcing a space-like separation between participants and using trusted random number generators.
+To address the detection loophole, one needs to consider a loss-tolerant LHSM to fairly evaluate the answers Alice reports.
+For the construction of such LHSMs, it is crucial to carefully choose Bob's measurement settings.
+In this regard, the optimal set of measurements for detecting steering nonlocality using two-qubit Werner states has been investigated~\cite{evans2014Optimal}, in the sense that it requires the minimal entanglement resource to demonstrate steering nonlocality given certain detection efficiency.
 However, this set of measurements is not compatible with the telecommunication system for it involves amplitude modulation of bases.

-A recent study shows that it is possible to upper-bound the maximal correlation a LHSM could reach, given any set of input settings~\cite{zeng2022OnewayEinsteinPodolskyRosen}.
-Specifically, this method reformulates the LHSM in the form of semidefinite programming (SDP)~\cite{skrzypczyk2014Quantifying}, and considers the discarded outcomes arising from a mixed state which encompasses all the possible local states Bob might hold.
-As the mixed state contributes zero nonlocal correlation to the result, the effective correlation of the LHSM from all conclusive detection events can then be revealed~\cite{skrzypczyk2015Losstolerant}.
+A recent study shows that it is possible to upper-bound the maximal correlation an LHSM could reach given any set of input settings~\cite{zeng2022OnewayEinsteinPodolskyRosen}.
+In specific, this method reformulates the LHSM in the form of semidefinite programming (SDP)~\cite{skrzypczyk2014Quantifying,cavalcanti2017Quantum}, and considers the discarded outcomes arising from a mixed state that encompasses all the possible local states Bob might hold.
+As the mixed state contributes zero nonlocal correlation to the result, the effective correlation of the LHSM from all conclusive detection events can be extracted~\cite{skrzypczyk2015Losstolerant}.